danheck12/linux-server-hardening-and-recovery/README.md

-# Linux Server Hardening and Recovery Lab
+# Linux Server Hardening, Recovery, and Automation Lab

 ## Overview

-This project is a hands-on Linux engineering lab focused on **system hardening, failure injection, incident response, and recovery procedures**.
+This project is a hands-on Linux engineering lab focused on **system hardening, failure injection, incident response, recovery procedures, and automation**.
-It demonstrates real-world Linux operational scenarios including boot failures, disk exhaustion, systemd service crashes, and permissions incidents.
+It demonstrates real-world Linux operational scenarios including boot failures, disk exhaustion, systemd service crashes, permissions incidents, and SSH lockouts — all recovered using production-grade methods.

-The goal of this project is to simulate **production-style Linux incidents**, recover from them using proper tooling and methodology, and document the process with operational runbooks.
+The project is intentionally designed to simulate **real production incidents**, recover from them safely, and document each scenario with detailed operational runbooks.

-This repository is designed to showcase **practical Linux engineering skills**, not just theoretical knowledge.
+This repository showcases **practical Linux engineering and SRE skills**, not just theoretical knowledge.

 ---